jfields4733/Jordan/-5MuxOfMux/README.md

 This is the [link](http://electrosofts.com/verilog/mux.html) that inspired playing around with this command.
 [Cliff Cummings](http://www.sunburst-design.com/papers/)  is an engineer that has been at the forefront of driving Verilog and System Verilog evolution and maybe in his writing somewhere there is an answer.

+## 5Lut_Mux

+One goal might be to use the primitives within the FPGA CLB.
+Chapter 3 of the Vivado 7 Series Libraries  lists off the primitives.
+Chapter 4 describes how to implement them using VHDL and Verilog.
+Explore the LUT and MUX in this project.

+#### Port Diagram

+#### Verilog Code

+#### RTL Schematic Screen shot

+#### Synthesis Schematic Screen shot

+#### Implementation Device screen shot zoomed in on something interesting

+#### Testing

+Look at the truth table in the Verilog code and be able to describe the switches needed to access a row in it and predict the output.

+#### Prompts

+*Does it look like the primitives can be accessed in Verilog?*

+*Can you see a direct relationship between the primitive used and the primitive referenced in the Verilog code?*

+*The Mux implementation leaf cell seems to highlight a vertical path within the CLB.
+Why?*

+*How is the LUT instantiation different from the normal instantiation of calling a pre-existing module ?*

+*What Line of the Code puts a truth table in the LUT?*

+*How many rows are there to the truth table?*

+*How is the LUT instantiation different from the normal instantiation of calling a pre-existing module?*

+*Look through chapters 3 and 4 of the Vivado 7 Series Libraries.
+Focus on the Design Entry Method box.
+Then answer these questions.*

+*What does instantiation mean?*

+*What does inference mean?*

+*Have we inferred buffers (BUFG) in projects before?*

+*What does instantiation mean?*

+*What does inference mean?*

+*Verilog has tristate [buffer primitives](http://verilog.renerta.com/mobile/source/vrg00003.htm)  named bufif0 and bufif1.
+These names don't appear in the Vivado 7 series libraries.
+Why?
+What are the risks of using the buffers Xilinx has named in this document?*

+*Look up LUT6 in the Vivado 7 series library document.
+We instantiated it in this project.
+Is Instantiation possible according to the document?*

+*What is the preferred design entry method?*

+*Is MUXCY in the Vivado 7 series library document like LUT6?*

+*We instantiated MUXCY in this project's verilog code.
+And it looks like it was successfully implemented.
+We can test it.
+Read this [article](https://forums.xilinx.com/t5/Welcome-Join/where-are-the-muxcy-and-xorcy/td-p/311931) from from Jan 2013 about MUXCY and XORCY.
+Do you think it is wise to use this piece of a CLB in a circuit design project?*

+*What would you guess is the preferred entry method for a MUXCY .. if it existed in the Vivado 7 series library?*

+*Why do you think Xlinix still supports MUXCY (because we used it!), yet don't document it?*

+*Xilinix was the [first FPGA vendor](http://hardwarebee.com/list-fpga-companies/) to start shipping LUT6 FPGAs.
+Intel FPGAs come from purchasing Xilinx's major competitor for years .. and ships a LUT6.
+How does [Flex-Logix](http://www.flex-logix.com/6lut-faster-denser/) fit into this competition?*

+*Why is this question important to you, the college, the market place?*

+*What does [Flex-Logix name it's equivalent](http://www.flex-logix.com/dsp-applications/) of LUT6?*

+*Is the code on this [web site](http://www.flex-logix.com/dsp-applications/) verilog or it's competitor VHDL?*

+*What class at HCC teaches you what a [FIR](http://www.flex-logix.com/dsp-applications/) is?*

 ## Ethics

 The ethics questions below are more important than your answers.
 The goal in answering them is to remember the question.
 So the best answers are a non-trivial, thoughtful, relevant hypothesis.

 #### Ethics of Change

 The simplicity of the RTL versions of the mux command raises the question of what is possible with the assign command?
 Where is the manual that goes over all this?
 Where can we discover what is possible?
 The problem is that there are many manuals with complete backwards compatibility to the dawn of verilog history in the 1980's.
 These are the official Verilog standards.
 They are all supersets .. meaning some vendors (Vivado) **don't** implement everything.
+And Vendors lock you into their world with propritary  extensions of the verilog code.

 ​	IEEE 1364-1995 (Verilog 1995)
 ​	IEEE  1364-2001 (Verilog 2001)